kwikteam/phy-contrib/docs/template-gui.md

 For many applications, clusters with very few APs can be ignored (below 20).
 The error rate of Kilosort is very low (missed events ~1% <LINK>) and it is hard to know without good ACGs/CCGs to which cluster the events belong.
 The cutoff for this will vary between experiments.

+<a name="FAQ"></a>
+## FAQ
+* I opened the GUI but don't have a waveform view or trace view.
+What happened?
+  * These views won't show if the data file isn't found or can't be loaded.
+So check that your params.py has the correct path for the data file and that it is the correct file.

+<a name="glossary"></a>
 ## Glossary